SHOWS AND TICKETS

-In this bold, incendiary riff on Waiting for Godot, two young, black men stand around on the corner—talking shit, killing time and hoping that maybe today will be different.
+In this bold, incendiary riff on Waiting for Godot, two young black men are standing around on the corner — talking smack, killing time, and hoping that maybe today will be different.
 When a white man wanders into their space, an escalating crisis threatens to prevent their escape from the block.
-In Pass Over, pop culture, historical and religious references collide to create a hilarious and disturbing meditation on manhood, race, and the cycle of violence that prevents too many from realizing their full potential.
+In Pass Over, pop culture collides with historical and religious references to create a hilarious and disturbing meditation on manhood, race, and the cycle of violence that prevents too many from realizing their potential.

 Matthew's wife, Lisa, is having an affair with Adrian, a British director.
 Or perhaps the affair is part of a play being rehearsed.
 Or perhaps Matthew has imagined it all.
 But a mysterious woman who seems to shadow the others brings the story to its surprising conclusion…or does she?
 The audience plays the role of detective in this hilarious, multi-layered comedy of suspicion about love, lust, and the power of deception in which nothing is ever quite what it seems.